darkmetalic/ColorPicker/README.md

 # ColorPicker
-ColorPicker by Luiz Renato for LOVE2D
+ColorPicker by Luiz Renato for LOVE2D 0.10+

+PRESS C OR 1 PICK RGB TO CLIP

+PRESS H OR 2 PICK HEX TO CLIP

+PRESS ENTER OR 0 TO DEFAULTS

+UP/DOWN/LEFT/RIGHT TO MOVE SELECTOR